altixco/ionic4-oauth2/README.md

 git merge origin/push-notifications
 ```

-After add support for push notifications you need to specify the configurations files `google-services.json` for android and `GoogleService-Info.plist` for iOS.
+After add support for push notifications you need to add the configurations files (`google-services.json` for android and `GoogleService-Info.plist` for iOS) to the root of the project.
 You can generate this files from firebase console.

 For more information see the [Plugin repository](https://github.com/dpa99c/cordova-plugin-firebasex "Cordova FirebaseX Plugin")